Chart Color Schemes

 Greenvale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 41 projects that may impact this area.
-Notable projects include Somerton Road Precinct Structure Plan, Providence Village Shopping Centre, Greenvale Tennis Club Pavilion and Courts Upgrade, and Greenvale North (Part 2) Precinct Structure Plan.
-The following list details those most relevant.
+A total of 41 projects have been identified by AreaSearch as likely to impact the area.
+These include major initiatives such as the Somerton Road Precinct Structure Plan, Providence Village Shopping Centre, Greenvale Tennis Club Pavilion and Courts Upgrade, and Greenvale North (Part 2) Precinct Structure Plan.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.